 Phoenix Park

-Dublin’s Phoenix Park is one of the largest walled parks in any capital city in the whole of Europe, which is not surprising given that it is home to Dublin Zoo, Áras an Uachtaráin (the home of the President of Ireland), An Garda Síochána Headquarters, the U.S. Ambassador’s Residence, plus much more.
+Dublin’s Phoenix Park is one of the largest parks in any capital city in the whole of Europe, which is not surprising given that it is home to Dublin Zoo, Áras an Uachtaráin (the home of the President of Ireland), An Garda Síochána Headquarters, the U.S. Ambassador’s Residence, plus much more.

 You can tour the President’s home.
 Each tour takes about an hour and fifteen minutes and is free of charge.
 Tickets are issued on a first-come-first-served basis from the Phoenix Park Visitor Centre.

 If you are looking for a fun activity in Dublin which is absolutely free, then make your way to Phoenix Park and venture around the many monuments, gardens, and pathways that can be found throughout its vast 1,750 acres.
 Our top tip?
 Bring your camera and have it ready for when you meet the herd of wild Fallow Deer, although be sure to keep your distance and refrain from feeding them.
+While it’s the largest city park in Europe, the wild deer still roam freely through the grounds.

 The Phoenix Park is open all year and has no entry fee.
+This urban park is a must visit for the incredible amenities inside.

 Dublin Mountains